-The link below takes you to a document that provides a list of generic names of commonly used medications that have been associated with hearing loss.
+The following link is to a PDF document that provides a list of generic names of commonly used medications that have been associated with hearing loss.
 It is not by any means a comprehensive list, as more than 100 classes of drugs have been associated with ototoxicity.

 Always inquire about whether ototoxic side effects or drug interactions have been reported for a newly prescribed drug or over-the-counter (including herbal) medication.
 Express concerns to your doctor or pharmacist about your risk for drug-related hearing loss, and inquire about alternative agents that might carry less risk of ototoxicity.